leonardovarela-ti/TrustAInvest/docs/terraform-deployment-fixes.md

 ## Next Steps

-1. **Fix CloudFront Logs**: Enable ACL access for the S3 bucket to allow CloudFront to write logs
-2. **Fix ALB Access Logs**: Update the S3 bucket policy to allow ALB to write logs
+1. **Fix ALB Access Logs**: Further investigate and fix the S3 bucket policy for ALB access logs
-3. **Fix CloudWatch Log Metrics**: Update the filter pattern to support dimensions
+2. **Fix CloudWatch Log Metrics**: Update the filter pattern to support dimensions
-4. **Enable CloudFront WAF Association**: Configure the global WAF web ACL for CloudFront
+3. **Enable CloudFront WAF Association**: Configure the global WAF web ACL for CloudFront

 ## Conclusion

 We've made significant progress in fixing the Terraform deployment issues.
-The infrastructure is now partially deployed, with some features disabled until further fixes can be applied.
-The DNS records for the www subdomain are now correctly pointing to CloudFront, and the S3 bucket policy has been updated to allow log writing.
+The infrastructure is now partially deployed, with some features still disabled until further fixes can be applied.
+The DNS records for the www subdomain are correctly pointing to CloudFront, and CloudFront logs are now enabled with the proper S3 bucket configuration.

-## TODO
+## Remaining Issues

-The terraform apply completed successfully, and the infrastructure is now partially deployed.
-The www subdomain is correctly pointing to CloudFront, and the S3 bucket policy has been updated to allow log writing.

 There are still some features disabled that will need additional fixes in the future:

-CloudFront logs (ACL access issues)
-ALB access logs (permission issues)
+- ALB Access Logs (permission issues)
-CloudWatch Log Metrics (filter pattern issues) CloudFront WAF Association (needs proper global WAF web ACL configuration) These can be addressed in future updates as needed.
+- CloudWatch Log Metrics (filter pattern issues)
+- CloudFront WAF Association (needs proper global WAF web ACL configuration)

+These can be addressed in future updates as needed.